schuhmaj/performance-portability-benchmark/results/README.md

 >
 > Its column labels use exponents whenever every benchmark size is an exact power of the same
 > base: `2^5 … 2^14` for matrix multiplication and `10^1 … 10^8` for N-body and vector addition.
-> That is short enough to carry the same font size as the cells themselves.
+> That is short enough to sit horizontally within one column, at a size slightly above the cell
+> values.
 The polyhedral meshes
 > (2780, 12796, …) are no such sweep and keep decimal labels at a smaller size, because upright
 > labels that long would otherwise grow the figure's bounding box.